Best 11 Cyber Threat Intelligence Solutions For Enterprise (2026)

 Google Cloud's Mandiant Logo

 Founded in 2004, Mandiant is an established cybersecurity company that specializes in threat intelligence and visibility into cyber attacks.
-Acquired by Google in September 2022, Mandiant Threat Intelligence is now an enterprise-grade intelligence platform backed by one of the most recognised incident response and threat research teams in the industry.
+Acquired by Google in September 2022, Mandiant Threat Intelligence is now an enterprise-grade intelligence platform backed by one of the most recognized incident response and threat research teams in the industry.
 The platform manages the collection, analysis, curation, and dissemination of threat intelligence across structured and unstructured sources.
 Mandiant Threat Intelligence is available via three subscription tiers: Free, Security Operations, and Fusion.
 We think Mandiant fits enterprises that need expert-backed threat intelligence with managed detection capabilities.

 Customers in finance, healthcare, and enterprise environments describe Mandiant as a reliable managed detection and response partner.
 The depth of the research team and the quality of threat briefings get consistently positive marks.
-Mandiant Threat Intelligence is particularly popular with enterprise-sized organisations, including law enforcement agencies and government entities.
-Something to be aware of is that full value is realised through managed services rather than self-service, and limited critical customer feedback is available, making long-term pain points harder to assess.
+Mandiant Threat Intelligence is particularly popular with enterprise-sized organizations, including law enforcement agencies and government entities.
+Something to be aware of is that full value is realized through managed services rather than self-service, and limited critical customer feedback is available, making long-term pain points harder to assess.

 If your organization needs expert-backed threat intelligence with managed detection capabilities and you operate at enterprise scale, Mandiant is worth evaluating.
 The three-tier subscription model lets you start with free access before committing to premium services.